emacsmirror/gap-mode/README.md

 Manual Installation
 -------------------

-Put the files  "gap-mode.el" and "gap-process.el" into a  directory in your Emacs lisp load path, and add  the following lines to your ".emacs" startup file.
+Put at least the files "gap-mode.el" and "gap-process.el" (and other *.el files if you wish to use their features) into a directory in your Emacs lisp load path, and add the following lines to your ".emacs" startup file.

     ;; gap mode
     (autoload 'gap-mode "gap-mode" "Gap editing mode" t)